statsig-io/docs/docs/integrations/snowflake.md

 Metric ingestion is for user-day metric pairs.
 This is useful for measuring experimental results on complex business logic (e.g. LTV estimates) that you generate in your data warehouse.

+#### Scheduling
+Because you may be streaming events to your tables or have multiple ETLs pointing to your metrics table, Statsig relies on you signalling that your metric/events for a given day are done.

+When a day is fully loaded, insert that date (UTC-formatted) as a row in the appropriate signal_table - `statsig_user_metrics_signal` for metrics or `statsig_events_signal` for events.

+Statsig expects you to load data in order.
+For example, if you have loaded up to `2022-04-01` and signal that `2022-04-03` has landed, we will wait for you to signal that `2022-04-02` has landed, and load that data before we ingest data from `2022-04-03`

+*NOTE: this ingestion pipeline is in beta, and does not currently support automatic backfills or updates to data once it's been ingested.
+Only signal these tables are loaded after you've run data quality checks!*